codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Peace is not something you wish for; It's something you make, something you do, something you are, and something you give away." - John Lennon
+"The meaning of life is to find your gift.
+The purpose of life is to give it away." - Pablo Picasso

 <!-- Powered By zenquotes.io -->
 ```